Tag Archives: Christoph Waltz

 There’s also the highlight that’s the seriously uptight and judgemental mother played by Foster.
 I confess that I saw a little bit of myself in all the four main people in this story.
 However, I shan’t divulge which one person in particular.

 I really enjoyed this movie.
-In some ways more so because I’ve never seen the play.
+In some ways, more so because I’ve never seen the play.
 I therefore don’t have anything to compare it to.
-Besides amusing me, Carnage highlighted the fact that the cause of most, if not all personal conflict is judgement.
-Particularly judgement of the blatant and unapologetic variety.
+And, besides amusing me, Carnage highlighted the fact that the cause of most, if not all, personal conflict is judgment.
+Particularly judgment of the blatant and unapologetic variety.

 Watch it because it’s good and fun.